simonangel-fong/Note_Tech/AWS/saa/monitor_audit_compliance/cloudwatch.md

 ## `Amazon CloudWatch`

-- Sample: You have made a configuration change and would like to evaluate the impact of it on the performance of your application.
+- Sample: You have made a configuration change and would like to evaluate the impact of it on the **performance of your application**.
 Which AWS service should you use?
   - Amazon `CloudWatch` is a **monitoring** service that allows you to monitor your applications, respond to system-wide **performance** changes, optimize resource utilization, and get a unified view of operational health.
 It is used to monitor your applications' performance and metrics.

 ---